Chair of Macrosociology

 Prof. Dr. Bernhard Ebbinghaus (Chair holder)

-The Team of the Chair of Macrosociology at the University of Mannheim focusses in its research on reforms of the welfare state and of social policy as well as on soial inequalities and mobility chances in an international comparative perspective.
+Under the direction of Prof. Dr. Ebbinghaus, the Team of the Chair of Macrosociology at the University of Mannheim focusses in its research and teaching on reforms of the welfare state and new developments of social policy as well as on social inequalities chances in an international comparative perspective.

 After many years as junior professor and interim professor at the chair, Prof. Dr. Katja Möhring accepted an offer of the University of Bamberg in February 2023 to hold a professorship of Sociology.
-Still being associated to the chair, Prof. Möhring is leading together with Dr. Katrin Sommerfeld (ZEW) and Dr. Elias Naumann (GESIS) the young researchers' group “Integration of Migrants and Attitudes Towards the Welfare State” in cooperation with the ZEW since December 2019 .
+Still being associated to the chair, Prof. Möhring has led together with Dr. Katrin Sommerfeld (ZEW) and Dr. Elias Naumann (GESIS) the young researchers' group “Integration of Migrants and Attitudes Towards the Welfare State” in cooperation with the ZEW.

 Overview of the Professorship